Phyllis Hoffman DePiano

-As editorial director of Cooking with Paula Deen, Alyce directs and collaborates with teams of editors, culinary specialists, stylists, and photographers to package recipes, menus, home decorating features, and travel stories that bring the Paula Deen brand to life.
-Alyce joined Hoffman Media with over twenty-five years of marketing and publishing experience.
+As editorial director of Cooking with Paula Deen, Alyce directs and collaborates with editors, test kitchen professionals, stylists, and photographers to package recipes, menus, and travel stories that bring the Paula Deen brand to life.
+Alyce joined Hoffman Media with over 25 years of marketing and publishing experience.
 Her previous positions included vice president of marketing for McWane Science Center in Birmingham, Alabama; editor and creative director for Lowe’s Creative Ideas magazine; art director for the launch of Coastal Living magazine; and marketing art director for Southern Living and Southern Accents magazines.
 Alyce received a bachelor of fine arts degree with an emphasis in commercial design from Auburn University and lives in Birmingham, Alabama.
-Along with juggling testing recipes, scouting props and locations for photography, and entertaining her family, you may find Alyce putting in a morning run with neighbors, volunteering as a community art partner for children with chronic illnesses, or visiting one of her six siblings who live across the South.
+When she’s not juggling testing recipes, scouting props and locations for photography, and entertaining her family, you may find Alyce putting in a morning run with neighbors, volunteering as a community art partner for children with chronic illnesses, or visiting one of her siblings who live across the South.

 Editor, Southern Lady